 Conclusion on employment status.

-The knowledge of employment status is very important.
+The knowledge of employee status is very important.

-The reason for this is because employed and self -employed individuals pay different types of tax and national insurance.
+The reason for this is that employed and self-employed individuals pay different types of tax and national insurance.

 If you would like to read more, Kindly click